CXuesong/UnixDomainSocketTest/README.md

 ![Screenshot](Screenshot.PNG)

 See the comments in the source code above the `Main` method for the instruction on command line arguments.
+You may need VS 2017 15.7.0 Preview 1 or higher version to properly build the project.